W.A.W.G. (We All We Got)

 W.A.W.G.
 (We All We Got) is the ninth studio album by American hip-hop duo Tha Dogg Pound, composed of rappers Daz Dillinger and Kurupt.
 It was released on May 31, 2024, through Death Row Records in collaboration with Gamma.
-The album marks Tha Dogg Pound’s return to Death Row for the first time since their 1995 debut, Dogg Food.
+The album features guest appearances from Snoop Dogg, Tha Eastsidaz, Blxst, Stressmatic, Soulcat, Butch Cassidy, DaBaby, Jane Handcock, October London, The Lady of Rage, and RBX.
+Production on the album was handled by DJ Battlecat, DJ Premier, Mike & Keys, Rick Rock, and Soopafly, among others.
+It marks the duo's return to Death Row for the first time since their 1995 debut, Dogg Food.

 Background

 After a period of renewed collaboration between Daz and Kurupt, Tha Dogg Pound began work on W.A.W.G. in late 2023.
 Snoop Dogg, who acquired Death Row Records in 2022, played a key role in facilitating their return to the label.
 The album was also promoted through Web3 initiatives and exclusive content via Gala Music.

 The album marked Tha Dogg Pound's first project of newly recorded material on Death Row in nearly three decades.

 The album features collaborations with Snoop Dogg, Tha Eastsidaz, Blxst, Butch Cassidy, DaBaby, will.i.am, October London, Jane Handcock, The Lady of Rage, and RBX.
 Production was handled by Mike & Keys, Rick Rock, DJ Battlecat, Jelly Roll, DJ Premier, and Soopafly.